 Call us today for a FREE consultation about your pending jury trial.

 Why Handling an Eviction Jury Trial on Your Own Is a Really, Really Bad Idea

 Regardless of whether your eviction jury trial is in a Justice of the Peace Court or in a County Court at law, you need to have someone on your team who knows what they are doing.

 Never convince yourself that a Justice of the Peace trial is easy.
 While Justice of the Peace eviction jury trials absolutely are easier than County Court trials, they are still complicated.
-More importantly, they’re different than County Court eviction jury trials.
+More importantly, they’re different from County Court eviction jury trials.
 You will still need to do jury selection.
 Which means you must understand which questions are proper to ask of potential jurors.
 You should do a Motion in Limine.
 Opening statements are part of the process.
 You will need to present documentary evidence to the Court.
 It may be necessary to call witnesses and cross-examine them.
 As the Plaintiff, you will want a closing statement your jurors will remember while they deliberate.

-Eviction jury trials in County Courts are much different.
+Eviction jury trials in County Courts are very different.
 The Texas rules of evidence apply.
 These are all the rules that permit parties to make verbal objections at trial.
 The rules of evidence govern hearsay.
 You might be aware that hearsay is generally not permitted.
 But do you know the 21 hearsay exceptions?
 With a County Court trial, you must present jury questions.
 You should also present proposed findings of fact and conclusions of law.